C1rb/GuessTheNumber/README.md

 The higher your score the lower your points while the lower your score the higher your points.

-Feel free to use my code and improve my code.
+Feel free to use and improve my code.

 Cheers,